 2. Keeping Regular track of flow through Inventory

 Instead of depending on the yearly or half-yearly analysis and reconciliation of inventory it is better practice to keep regular track of the flow of goods and their costs.
 This can help in statistical analysis of flow of material in and out of the inventory.
 Cycle counting of physical inventory can help fulfill the purpose; Cycle counting means a weekly or monthly counting of physical inventory to match with the statistics stored.

 Setting the minimum and maximum levels for storing every kind of material can help in keeping inventory more organized and avoiding the overflow or draining of the goods.
 These levels should be set depending on the through-out demand for each product separately.

-Two scenarios should be considered while setting the limits.
-First, taking the demand of the product in consideration, and then set the minimum level in such a way that there shouldn’t be a shortage of goods when a sudden rise in demand takes place.
-The second Scenario to be considered is that particular product should not take all the space in inventory and sit there for the longer duration.
+Two scenarios should be consider while setting the limits.
+First, taking the demand of the product in consideration, and then set the minimum level in such a way that there should not a shortage of goods when a sudden rise in demand takes place.
+The second Scenario should be considered is that particular product should not take all the space in inventory and sit there for the longer duration.
 This would make the inventory bulky; setting the maximum level will help to avoid this problem.

 4. Classify your items